Caitlin1306/nch-final-project/README.md

 ![Screenshot from Bigquery](data_period_screenshot.png)

-### Why did I choose my data?

 ### Why did I use BigQuery to get my data?

-The main reason for choosing this dataset is because **COVID-19** was and still is a huge part of all our lives due to it being a global disease, and I wanted a dataset that I would feel passionate about digging into and the **"covid19_open_data"** seemed precisely that.
+As stated above, the main reason for choosing this dataset is because **COVID-19** was and still is a huge part of all our lives due to it being a global disease, and I wanted a dataset that I would feel passionate about digging into and the **"covid19_open_data"** seemed precisely that.
 I have selected BigQuery as it is a part of [the Google Cloud](https://cloud.google.com/docs) and subsequently very fast.
 Moreover, it allows me to use [Standard SQL](https://cloud.google.com/bigquery/docs/reference/standard-sql/introduction) to analyse and filter the data before uploading it to a Jupyter notebook.
 In this project, I wanted to compare the effects of different government response actions, e.g., school closures, transport closures, vaccinations, etc.

 > My ultimate goal was to identify the government response most effectively fighting the pandemic.